trow-land/GRowBot/README.md

 The GRowBot project is still in its early stages, and there are plans to further develop the project, including:

-- Transferring to Python files once a local GPU enabled machine has been bought.
+- Transferring training scripts to Python files for training on a local GPU
-- Finding a crop/dataset so that the bounding box can be passed to a disease classification network.
+- Finding a crop/dataset so that the bounding box can be passed to a disease classification network
+- Train with some more object detection models
+- Containerise the project with Docker
-- Further testing and hyperparameter tuning with these and other object detection algorithms.
+- Further testing and hyperparameter tuning

 ## License and Acknowledgements